awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-payload-encodings-workflow.md

 # Content type conversions in API Gateway<a name="api-gateway-payload-encodings-workflow"></a>

+ The combination of your API's `binaryMediaTypes`, the headers in client requests, and the integration `contentHandling` property determine how API Gateway encodes payloads\.

 The following table shows how API Gateway converts the request payload for specific configurations of a request's `Content-Type` header, the `binaryMediaTypes` list of a [RestApi](https://docs.aws.amazon.com/apigateway/api-reference/resource/rest-api/) resource, and the `contentHandling` property value of the [Integration](https://docs.aws.amazon.com/apigateway/api-reference/resource/integration/) resource\.